Eden Gray: Early life

-Career
+Acting career

+Gray made her Broadway debut at the Belasco Theatre in December 1920 as The Lady with the Lorgnette in Harley Granville-Barker's English language adaptation of Sacha Guitry's French play Deburau.
+She appeared in her first Broadway musical in 1922 as Regina Marnac in Victor Herbert's Orange Blossoms at the Fulton Theatre.
+She performed in only one more musical, the part of Ninette in Rudolf Friml's musical Cinders (1923, Dresden Theatre).
+In 1923 she toured with Helen Hayes in Sophie Treadwell's Loney Lee.

+Gray remained active in plays on the New York stage into the early 1930s.
+Her other Broadway credits included Miss Doolittle in Edward Laska's We've Got to Have Money (1923, Playhouse Theatre), Angela in Edwin Justus Mayer's The Firebrand (1924), Nora in Joseph Jefferson Farjeon's Number 7 (1926), the Office Nurse in What the Doctor Ordered (1927), May van der Luyden in The Age of Innocence (1928-1929), and Mavis in Doctor X (1931).
+Her final appearance on Broadway was as Olwen Peel in the revival of Dangerous Corner (1933); a play she also toured in the United States in 1934.
+After this she and her husband lived at a farm they bought in Lumberville, Pennsylvania.
+She occasionally appeared in plays at the nearby Bucks County Playhouse in the late 1930s and early 1940s.

+In addition to working on the stage, Gray periodically worked as a film actress.
+She appeared in three silent films in the mid 1920s: Lovers in Quarantine (1925), A Kiss in the Dark (1925), and The Sorrows of Satan (1926).
+She later appeared in two sound films in the early 1940s: The Man Who Lost Himself (1941, as Venetia Scott) and King's Row (1942, as Mrs. Tower).

+Women's Army Corp and tarot author

-She changed her name when she moved to New York in the early 1920s when she began her acting career.
-Her acting career was temporarily put on hold during World War II when she became a lab technician with the Woman's Army Corps.
+Her acting career was temporarily put on hold during World War II when she became a lab technician with the Woman's Army Corps; enlisting on June 2, 1944 while living in Bucks County, Pennsylvania.

 She also earned a Doctorate of Divinity degree from the First Church of Religious Science in New York.
 She opened a bookstore in the 1950s called Inspiration House Publishing, selling books on the occult and metaphysical issues.
 In the 1950s she wrote Tarot Revealed which was an introductory work to the tarot.
 She moved to Vero Beach, Florida in 1971.
 She was a member of the Vero Beach Art Club, Riverside Theater and Theater Guild.

 In the 1960s, through her books, Gray had an integral part in the creation of the contemporary interest in esoteric Tarot in general, and the Waite–Smith Tarot deck and the Fool's Journey interpretation of the Tarot trump cards in particular.

-Personal life

-She was married to Lester Cohen and had a son, Peter Gray Cohen.
-Peter was also known as Peter Gray.